 The Akasha Model

 The Akasha Model is an attempt to figuratively sonify the thoughts of every sentient being, throughout all history.
-The audio for the exhibited installation is transmitted via FM radio, and was created using a variety of analog and digital devices including synthesizers, software, contact microphones, a custom-built binaural microphone, and an EEG brainwave-reading device (alpha waves converted to hertz from five different meditations).
-Additionally, fluorescent glow-in-the-dark silicone casts of my ears are arranged throughout the space.
+The audio for the exhibited installation was transmitted via FM radio, and was created using a variety of analog and digital devices including synthesizers, software, contact microphones, a custom-built binaural microphone, and an EEG brainwave-reading device (alpha waves converted to hertz from five different meditations).
+Additionally, fluorescent glow-in-the-dark silicone casts of my ears were arranged throughout the space.

-SPACE ON EARTH
+SPACE ON EARTH III

 This is the first album from a body of work I've been hearing in my head since 2012.
 Around that time I was becoming increasingly overwhelmed by the nonstop onslaught of New York, so I started thinking about sound as a meditative and transformational medium; basically as a way to calm my eyeballs and counter-stimulate my brain.

 The tracks included in the first volume of "SPACE ON EARTH" were sourced from a variety of places: "20160628" was recorded using Moog's Animoog iOS app; "MALI SADIO" includes a drawn-way-out clip of Kandia Kouyaté's "Badjourou" (which may or may not be about the legend of a friendship between a hippopotamus and a woman); and the last two tracks were sourced from telemetry recordings from NASA's Pegasus and one of the Interplanetary Monitoring Platform satellites.
 The audio was manipulated primarily using GRM Tools and Audacity's "Paulstretch" effect.

 Hypnagoginet (hyp-na-gah-ji-net) was an experimental live broadcast series that sought to create psychoacoustic experiences on the precipice between waking and sleep.